Zerg00s/Flexy-Chart/README.md

 ![](IMG/Demo.gif)

+# Want to modify the source code?
+The webpart is flexible, but you might need to modify the source code to suit your needs.
+Here is how you can do it:
-## Preparing a Developer's Workstation
+## Prepare a Developer's Workstation

 This project is built with [SharePoint Framework](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/sharepoint-framework-overview), [React](https://reactjs.org) and [TypeScript](https://www.typescriptlang.org/).